 Here you can find seven of them, to help you discovering their origin, their history, and their beauty, often unknown to the majority of people since they are outside the usual tourist routes

-#5 Lancisiana Library - Founded in 1711 by the physician, epidemiologist and anatomist Giovanni Maria Lancisi and centered upon the study of the history of medicine, the library is housed within the Monumental Complex of Santo Spirito in Sassia, on the main floor of the 16th-century Palazzo del Commendatore.
+Founded in 1711 by the physician, epidemiologist and anatomist Giovanni Maria Lancisi and centered upon the study of the history of medicine, the library is housed within the Monumental Complex of Santo Spirito in Sassia, on the main floor of the 16th-century Palazzo del Commendatore.
 The reading room is furnished with 18th-century “armari” and has a magnificent 18-century fresco on the vault.
 A small window placed behind one of the walls of the library allowed the various “Commendatori” who managed the Institute to control the staff involved in the care of the sick.
-The library owns almost 20 thousand volumes, including the illuminated codex “Liber Fraternitatis Sanctis Spiritus in Saxia de Urbe”, with thousands of autographed signatures of popes, kings, nobles and ordinary people, which became part of the Brotherhood Hospital of Santo Spirito and lifelong benefactors of the hospital.
+The library owns almost 20 thousand volumes, including the illuminated codex “Liber Fraternitatis Sanctis Spiritus in Saxia de Urbe”, with thousands of autographed signatures of popes, kings, nobles and ordinary people, which became members of the Confraternita Ospitaliera di Santo Spirito and lifelong benefactors of the hospital.